CornellNLP/CS4300_Flask_template/app/data/README.md

-This folder is for formatting all of the transcripts before they go in the database.
+This folder is for formatting the transcripts before they go in the database.
 Once it is working, it will be run once, the data put in the database, and it won't be run again.
 How the files in this folder work:

 1. run scraping.py (done - the files are in debates and others)